gpuweb/gpuweb/proposals/subgroup-size-control.md

 Previously, three limits were proposed (`explicitComputeSubgroupMinSize`, `explicitComputeSubgroupMaxSize`, `maxComputeWorkgroupSubgroups`) to expose the range of valid subgroup sizes and workgroup subgroup counts.
 The working group decided not to expose them ([#6241](https://github.com/gpuweb/gpuweb/issues/6241)).
 The reasons:
  * Most users of this feature are expert developers coding for a specific architecture who already know which subgroup sizes to use.
- * The native API limits do not always accurately represent the range of usable sizes (e.g. on Intel Gen12, `waveLaneCountMin` is 8 but the minimum requestable compute subgroup size is 16; on D3D12, `waveLaneCountMax` is not reliable).
+ * The native API limits do not always accurately represent the range of usable sizes (e.g. on Intel Gen12, `waveLaneCountMin` is 8 but the minimum requestable compute subgroup size is 16).
  * `maxComputeWorkgroupSubgroups` only exists on Vulkan and has no D3D12 equivalent.

 Instead, if the implementation cannot create a pipeline with the requested subgroup size (e.g. due to the size being outside the supported range, register pressure, or hardware-specific workgroup subgroup count limits), it results in an **uncategorized error** during pipeline creation.
 The implementation must support at least one power-of-two subgroup size between `subgroupMinSize` and `subgroupMaxSize` (from `GPUAdapterInfo`).